ethereum/portal-network-specs/witness.md

-# Block Witness Formal Specification
+Block Witness Formal Specification
+---

+# 1. Introduction

-## 1. Goals Of This Document
+## 1.1.
+Design Goals

-The goals of this document are five-fold, and are outlined below.
-Moreover, it describes the motivation for using witnesses, provides some use cases, and importantly, presents a detailed formal specification of a block witness.

-**1. Describe the witness format fully.**
-    Ensures consistent implementation of witness support in multiple clients, regardless of the programming language used.

-**2. Highlight changes to the witness format.**
-     Makes it clear how changes to the witness format affects witness generation and parsing rules.

-**3. Provide the single, authoritative place to discuss the format, including proposed and future improvements.**

-**4. Formal analysis.**
-     Helps claim, prove, and review correctness of the format.
-Additionally, using complexity theoretic metrics, analyses the performance of witness generation and parsing rules.

-**5. Reference tests.**
-     Helps to construct a minimal set of test witnesses, which can be encoded and decoded using the current witness format.
-These test witnesses serve as reference tests for witness format generators and parsers that are included in a client.

-## 2. Objectives

-The objectives of the witness format are:

-**2.1.
-Building a state trie.**
-The described witness format must be able to encode a multiproof of the state trie enough to run all transactions within a block of the Ethereum blockchain.

-**2.2.
-Verifiability.**
-The code must be able to verify the multiproof encoded in the witness agains the block header.

-**2.3.
-Chunking support.**
-It should be possible to split witness in chunks that are independently verifiable to speed-up witness propagation in the network.

-The witness format doesn't limit a chunk size.
-That makes it easy to experiment with and find the best size for efficient relaying properties.

-**2.4.
-Witness Streaming without intermediate dynamic buffers.**
+### 1.1.1.
+Semantics

+**Language-independent.** The semantics shouldn't depend on features of specific programming languages.

+**Platform-independent.** The semantics shouldn't depend on features of specific programming platforms or operating systems.

+**Hardware-independent.** The semantics shouldn't depend on features of specific hardware platforms.

+**Well defined.** The semantics should fully and precisely define valid witnesses in a way that is easy to reason about.

+### 1.1.2.
+Representation

+**Efficient.** Witness should be decoded, validated and executed in a single pass with minimum dynamic memory allocation.

-It should be possible to 'stream-as-you-encode' the trie on one node, and recreate it at the same time, by using a fixed allocated buffer.
+**Streamable (without intermediate dynamic buffers).** It should be possible to 'stream-as-you-encode' the trie on one node, and recreate it at the same time, by using a fixed allocated buffer.
 That helps to efficiently transfer and encode/decode witnesses.

 The witness allows you to walk through the trie and to produce the witness as you go without buffering;
 sending it straight to a network socket.
 A peer can then receive it from the socket